cmacdonald/pyt_jpq/README.md

  - easier access, i.e. automatic downloading of existing model checkpoints
  - better use of folders in the index_path
- - record which FAISS index is the latest

 ## Citations